Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-use-AXIA-validator-setup.md

 The following guide will walk you through using AXIA Foundation's [AXIA validator setup][] to offer a potential setup for your validator that aims to prevent some types of potential attacks at the TCP layer and layers below.
-This will work for AXIA and AXIALunar out of the box, and, if you're using another Substrate-based chain, it should work with some tweaks.
+This will work for AXIA out of the box, and, if you're using another Substrate-based chain, it should work with some tweaks.

 > NOTE: This setup should not be assumed to include the best security practices.
 It is up to